India Frozen Dessert Market Size, Share, Trends and Forecast by Product Type, Category, Distribution Channel, and Region, 2026-2034

 • Vadilal Industries Limited

-• September 2024: MyFroyoLand launched India's first Acai Frozen Yogurt, introducing the superfood acai to the country.
-Known for its antioxidant-rich, immune-boosting, and energy-enhancing properties, acai is widely popular in other countries.
-This frozen yogurt combines the benefits of acai with creamy yogurt, offering a nutritious and delicious treat.
+• In September 2025, MyFroyoLand launched India's first Acai Frozen Yogurt, introducing the superfood acai to the country.
+Known for its antioxidant-rich, immune-boosting, and energy-enhancing properties, this frozen yogurt combines the benefits of acai with creamy yogurt, offering a nutritious and delicious treat aligned with India's growing demand for health-conscious frozen desserts.

-• March 2024: Kedaara Capital invested in Dairy Day, South India's leading ice cream brand, to accelerate growth.
-Dairy Day operates in multiple states and serves over 50,000 retailers with diverse ice cream offerings.
-The investment will enable Dairy Day to increase production capacity and expand nationwide.
+• In March 2024, Kedaara Capital invested in Dairy Classic Ice Creams Private Limited (Dairy Day), South India's leading ice cream brand, to accelerate growth.
+Operating in multiple states and serving over 50,000 retailers with diverse ice cream offerings, the strategic partnership will boost production capabilities while expanding retail distribution channels and improving brand recognition.

 Report Features Details